-- If you’re in one of the markets above and you teach K-12 students, create and submit a project on September 30, 2018 starting at 9pm EDT / 6pm PDT for the best possible chance of receiving funding.
+- If you’re in one of the regions above, create a project on September 30, 2018 starting at 9pm EDT / 6pm PDT for the best possible chance of receiving funding.
 Only projects submitted after September 30 will be eligible.

-- Only your first materials project submitted between September 1, 2017 and November 3, 2017 will be eligible; if you submit more than 1 in this time frame, only the first one that meets the Fuel Your School criteria will be eligible
+- Only your first submitted materials project between September 30, 2018 and October 31, 2018 will be eligible; if you submit more than 1 in this time frame, only the first one that meets the Fuel Your School criteria will be eligible.

-- Professional Development, class trips and visitors are not eligible for funding through Fuel Your School
+- Professional Development, pre-k, class trips, and class visitors are not eligible.

-- Projects that qualify for other match offers (like Student Life Essentials) are eligible for funding through Fuel Your School
+- Projects that qualify for other match offers are eligible.

-- Submitting an eligible project does not guarantee funding for your project, and projects submitted on September 30, 2018 at 9:00 pm EDT / 6:00 PM PDT will have the very best chance of receiving funding
+- Submitting an eligible project does not guarantee funding for your project, and projects submitted on September 30, 2018 at 9:00 pm EDT / 6:00 PM PDT will have the very best chance of receiving funding.

-- The Project Funding Period begins October 2 and ends November 3, 2017, or until all funds for each region have been exhausted.
+- Funding will continue through November 3, 2018, or until funds for each region have been exhausted.

 We’re not able to change the submission date on your project, but as long as you submit a new project before November 3, you can get in on the action!
 Here are some instructions to remove your project and create a new version.